Are you interested in becoming a U.S. Foreign Service Officer (FSO)/diplomat in 2026? Then this is the guide for you!

-Along with a discussion on the process to become an FSO/diplomat, I will also share with you the steps you can take to best prepare for the application, personal narratives, Foreign Service Officer Test (FSOT), and the officer assessment.
-Plus, if you are on the fence about joining, I’ll tell you why I think 2024 is the year you must submit your application.
+Along with a discussion of the process for becoming an FSO/diplomat, I will also share steps you can take to best prepare for the application, the Foreign Service Officer Test (FSOT), and the officer assessment.

 So, if you want to join the Foreign Service and represent your country as a diplomat, then you’ll love this updated guide.